 There is a web site devoted to St. Nicholas and the many traditions associated with him: www.stnicholascenter.org.

-From the Fall 2003 issue of In Communion, quarterly journal of the Orthodox Peace Fellowship.
+From the Fall 2003 issue of In Communion, yearly journal of the Orthodox Peace Fellowship.